 A different hiking experience near Manila

-Situated in the Sierra Madre mountain range, there is plenty of lush forest to enjoy.
+Situated in the Sierra Madre mountain range, there is plenty of lush forests to enjoy.
 The park is mostly flat so isn’t super challenging from a hiking perspective.
-Some of the caves can be fairly difficult to negotiate, but overall, it makes for a pleasant days walking.
+Some of the caves can be fairly difficult to negotiate, but overall, it makes for a pleasant day walking.
 There is some kiosks there selling some basic snacks and drinks, but I recommend to pack a nice picnic lunch to enjoy during your stay.

 Biak Na Bato is a very different type of experience from most of the places I have been to on the outskirts of metro Manila.
 It is fairly well organised and there is quite a lot to explore and enjoy and easily fills up a whole day.
 I fully recommend a visit here.

 There is an entry fee of P30 and you will require a guide which will set you back about P200.